-Are you starting with a blog or having already one, but not driving enough traffic or at least not enough?
-If yes, then keep reading!
+Are you starting with a blog or having already one, but your traffic and/or rankings don’t meet your expectations?
+If so, then you need to keep reading!

-In this article, you will learn the best practices and strategies to massively increase your website traffic using Blog SEO as well as understand other factors that affect it!
+In this article, you will learn the best blogging SEO practices, strategies, and tips to massively increase your website traffic and improve ranking using my proven Blog SEO process as well as understand other factors that affect it!

 So without further due, let’s get started!

 What is Blog SEO?

 Blog SEO is a practice of creating relevant content on your website and optimizing it for SEO to help search engines better understand it in order to improve ranking, search visibility and drive high-quality organic traffic that can drive leads and sales for your business.
 Also, blog SEO is used to increase Google E-A-T score by targeting niche/industry-relevant keywords and attracting backlinks to your website.

 There can be many reasons and benefits of applying SEO for your blog and why you actually need a blog on your website in the first place.

 However, let me share with you the three most important reasons why you should start with Blog SEO today whether you are a freelancer, business, or blogger:

 The first reason why you need Blog SEO is that it helps you to generate more backlinks than not having a blog at all.